emberjs/rfcs/text/0000-attribute-actions.md

 # Summary

 Ember's `action` helper has two inconsistent forms.
-The goal of this RFC is to allow the deprecation or removal of the classic action helper by adding a new DOM event listener API designed for closure actions.
+The goal of this RFC is to allow the deprecation or removal of the classic action helper by formalizing the DOM event listener API.
+This API is already seeing adoption with closure actions.

+Because this API is already seeing informal adoption, the design changes here are very minimal.

 The RFC suggests three phases of implementation: